MSHRISH/FlightX/README.md

   password: admin123

 Note: This project was developed for the second round of Presidio recruitment process.
 Keeping in mind that reviewers from the organisation would test my system I have left the credentials out in open (For Now).
 Anyone outside the organisation kindly don't abuse it.
 Also, kindly follow "YYYY-MM-DD" format for inputing dates to the API.
+The project can't run on other local machine as the system makes use of Monog Atlas.
+Atlas allows access only to devices if it's IP Address is added in it.
+So I have hosted the API in the link specified above.
+The link redirects to the documentation of the API on Swagger Interface which can be used to test it.
+If you would like to review this project on your local machine kindly contact me and I will add your device's IP address to the Mongo Atlas.
+Thank You.

 Admin Use Cases:
 1. /adminLogin: When logged in with credentials a API Key of TTL 60 mins in created.
 This key can be used to access the other admin endpoints.